tsklxiv/Luto/README.md

 - [x] Support deleting all the todos
 - [ ] Support deleting todos based on tag
 - And many more features that I want to add...

+__Note__: This is still in development, if you find a bug or error, please create an issue!
+Thank you for reading this! :smiley:

 # Getting started